-Children in Singapore recognize the 1st Friday of October (used to be first of October) as “Children’s Day” – a time to honour and celebrate the joys of childhood through various activities and events catered especially for children.
+Children in Singapore recognize the 1st or 2nd Friday of October (used to be first day of October) as “Children’s Day” – a time to honour and celebrate the joys of childhood through various activities and events catered especially for children.
 However, do you know that children around the world uniquely celebrate the very same occasion at different times of the year?

 In 1954, it was recommended by the United Nations General Assembly that a day should be set aside to celebrate children around the world.
 The Assembly adopted 20th November as “International Children’s Day” but allowed each country to select a date which they deemed appropriate for themselves.